Learning constitutive models and rheology from partial flow measurements

+This result also highlights the critical role of experimental design: the identifiability of a constitutive model is conditioned on the forcing protocol.
+In this case, we generally followed the protocol for fitting rheometer-like data laid out in other data-driven approaches \cite{Lennon2023PNAS}, but even these extended forcings did not fully resolve the most complex models.
+More generally, model selection and experimental design are fundamentally coupled, and our differentiable framework is uniquely positioned to exploit this connection through gradient-based optimization of forcing protocols.

+Beyond model selection, the fits themselves yield physical parameter estimates.
+Table~\ref{tab:median-factors} summarizes the geometric median factor (estimate/true) for each parameter across correctly identified models.
+For Newtonian, Oldroyd-B, and Giesekus fluids, the median factor is within $1\%$ of the true value across all parameters (with occasional outliers when true parameters are extremely small).
+Carreau–Yasuda models show larger deviations, particularly for $\eta_\infty$, which is governed by high-shear behavior that is not well sampled by sinusoidal forcings, consistent with the identifiability limitations discussed above.
+Rerunning with a smaller learning rate and more epochs reduces errors to below $0.3\%$ for all CY parameters except $\eta_\infty$, supporting the conclusion that the remaining deviations reflect forcing design rather than a fundamental limitation of the method.

 Together, these results demonstrate that differentiable model fitting can robustly identify constitutive laws and parameters when the data are informative.
-Just as importantly, they reveal that model identifiability is ultimately limited by the richness of the experimental protocol, underscoring the need to deliberately design forcing functions that probe the relevant rheological regimes.
+Just as importantly, they reveal that model identifiability depends critically on whether the measurement protocol probes the relevant rheological regimes.